benstanfish/GridDraw/plan.md

 ### Drafting related functionality

+- Show nodes: when drawing linear objects, draw ellipses at nodes.
+Requires ability to store creation information as well as recognize when a node has been destroyed
-- Continuous line: creating multi-segmented line
+- Continuous line: creating multi-segmented line (allow ability to delete previously drawing nodes)
 - Continuous line: closure of polyline (indicative fill?)
 - Transaction: capture edits associated with drawing object
 - List of drawing objects - for memory storage and recreation of objects